zsofiasomlai/pbx-group-security/content/challenges/security/SC-VD-vulnerabilities-discovered.md

 key         : SE-VD
 area        : security
 difficulty  : medium
-skills      : Security Research
+skills      : Security Research, Discovery, Situational Awareness
 ---

-What kind of vulnerabilities have you discovered in real work applications
+What kind of vulnerabilities have you discovered in real work applications?

  - How did you find them?
  - How did you report them?